binford2k/showoff/README.txt

  * show images
  * show syntax highlighted code
  * re-enact command line interactions
+ * call up a menu of sections/slides at any time to jump around

+It might will can:

  * do simple transitions (instant, fade, slide in)
  * show a timer - elapsed / remaining
  * perform simple animations of images moving between keyframes